CebzanSamuel/Android-CarApplication/README.md

 * Make a post
 * Add details to the post
 * Search for other users
-* Edit profile: Edit your profile picture, name, and phone number
+* Edit profile: edit your profile picture, name, and phone number
 * Delete post
 # Technology used
 * Java